 Current treatment goals for patients with AD are often directed to maintain quality of life, treat cognitive symptoms, and manage behavioral and psychological symptoms of dementia.
-Treatment remains largely supportive, including creation and implementation of individualized dementia care plans, caregiver education and support, care navigation, care coordination, and referral to community-based organizations for services (eg, adult day care, caregiver training, etc).
-Non-pharmacologic treatments include physical activity, 2,13, as well as behavioral strategies to ameliorate neuropsychiatric symptoms (eg, agitation, delusions, disinhibition) and problem behaviors (eg, resistance to care, hoarding, obsessive-compulsive behaviors).
+Treatment remains largely supportive, including creation and implementation of individualized dementia care plans, caregiver education and support, care navigation, care coordination, and referral to community-based organizations for services (eg, adult day care, caregiver training, etc).^{11,} Non-pharmacologic treatments include physical activity,^{12,13,} as well as behavioral strategies to ameliorate neuropsychiatric symptoms (eg, agitation, delusions, disinhibition) and problem behaviors (eg, resistance to care, hoarding, obsessive-compulsive behaviors).^{14,}

 U.S. Food and Drug Administration (FDA)-approved drugs for AD symptoms include the cholinesterase inhibitors donepezil, rivastigmine, and galantamine and the N-methyl-D-aspartate antagonist, memantine.
 These drugs, either alone or in combination, focus on managing cognitive and functional symptoms of the disease and have not been shown to alter disease trajectory.
-The evidence for efficacy is limited and these agents are associated with significant side effects.,
+The evidence for efficacy is limited and these agents are associated with significant side effects.^{14,15,}

-In January 2023, lecanemab (Leqembi®; Eisai) was approved by the FDA for the treatment of AD under accelerated approval, which was converted to traditional approval in July 2023.
+In January 2023, lecanemab (Leqembi[®]; Eisai) was approved by the FDA for the treatment of AD under accelerated approval, which was converted to traditional approval in July 2023.
 In July 2024, donanemab (Kisunla, Eli Lilly) was approved by the FDA via a traditional approval for the treatment of AD in patients with mild cognitive impairment or mild dementia stage of disease.
+The labeled indication for both lecanemab and donanemab is for the treatment of AD in patients with mild cognitive stage of disease.
 The labeled indication for both lecanemab and donanemab is for the treatment of AD in patients with mild cognitive impairment or mild dementia stage of disease.
-The labels indicates that the presence of amyloid beta pathology should be confirmed prior to initiating treatment.
+The labeled indicates that the presence of amyloid beta pathology should be confirmed prior to initiating treatment.